Bible Reading: Romans 12:3-8

 “Because of you,” say the hands, “we can put our best feet forward.”

-The toes wiggle at the attention.
-“We do get kind of a kick out of hanging out with the rest of you.
-Well, maybe we need each other more than we realized.”
+The toes wiggle at the outpouring of attention.
+“We do get a kick out of hanging out with the rest of you.
+Maybe we need each other more than we realized.”

 “And that’s what I’ve been thinking all along,” the brain concludes.

 Twentieth-century songsters Paul Simon and Art Garfunkel sang these immortal words written by Simon: “I am a rock, I am an island.”
 You probably have moments when that defiant strain of self-sufficiency wells to the surface.
 But seventeenth century English poet John Donne wrote these wise words that better reflect reality: “No man is an island, entire of itself.”

 As much as you might try, you can never be completely independent.
 Even Jesus wanted fellowship, friendship, and prayer with his peers.
 Part of living sacrificially is admitting you need others and allowing others to need you.